-The South Whitehall Township permit office is once again accepting permit applications.
-While our office is still closed to the public, we have been authorized to accept new applications.
+While our office is still closed to the public, we continue to accept new permit applications.
 Please mail all applications, completed with all pertinent information, with payment directly to our office (4444 Walbert Avenue, Allentown PA 18104) or drop them in our secure drop box outside our temporary office at 1605 N. Cedar Crest Blvd., Suite 410, Allentown.
 There is a separate box for any fees involved.
-Please pay by check.
+Please pay by check or money order only.
 Cash or credit cards are not being accepted at this time.
 Please do not email the application.

 If you have any questions, please call and leave a message for one of our permit clerks at 610-398-0401.
 Thank you for your patience and understanding.